Registration for the 2019-2020 school year will be December 3-14! To sign up or for more information, please go to our registration page.

 Our teachers have many years experience working with young children and strong backgrounds in early childhood education and development.
 Our staff continues its commitment to early childhood education by taking additional courses and attending local and national seminars and conferences.

-Dana Cavanaugh is our director and teacher of the 4 year-old classes.
-Dana attended the University of Scranton receiving a Bachelor of Arts degree in Communication with a minor in Studio Art.
+Dana Cavanaugh is our director and teacher of the 4-year-old classes.
+Dana attended the University of Scranton, receiving a Bachelor of Arts degree in Communication with a minor in Studio Art.
 She then earned a Master of Science in curriculum and teaching from Fordham University.
 She has many years of experience teaching at both the preschool and elementary levels.

 Melanie Sim is the assistant teacher of the M-F afternoon 4 year-old class.
 Melanie is a graduate of London University in History.
 She has served on the board of the Special Education Parent Advisory Committee for the Maplewood/South Orange District and the Tuscan School PTA.
-Prior to becoming an assistant teacher at Prospect, Melanie served on the board, helped run our lunch bunch program and served as a substitute teacher.
+Prior to becoming an assistant teacher at Prospect, Melanie served on the board, helped run our lunch bunch program and was a substitute teacher.